-"Didn't you predict the world was going to be destroyed by a huge asteroid three times now and it hasn't happened?
+"Didn't you predict the world was gonna end three times now and it hasn't?
 Do you think someone might be trying to tell you something?"

-Halfway through my question Marlene's face changes from serene to apoplectic.
+Marlene's face changes halfway through my question from serene to apoplectic.
 "I am so sick of you stupid heathen unbelievers!
 I walk my ass off all day and all you can think of is some stupid rumor!
 I've had it!
 Answer his question April!"
-April is pulling an ugly black pistol out of the folds of her dress, still smiling at me.
+April is pulling an ugly black pistol out of the folds of her dress, still smiling.

-I slam the front door and dive into the entryway closet.
-I can hear the Pow!
-Pow!
-Pow! of the pistol out on the porch.
+I slam the front door and dive into the hall closet.
+I can hear the pow! pow! pow! of the pistol out on the porch.
 Thank God I put the metal sheathing on the inside of the door.
-The bullets make bumps where the metal stops them.
+The bullets make little bumps where the metal stops them.
 The bumps are pretty big.
 Good thing she wasn't firing those machined-bronze, armor-piercing slugs.
 Damn.

-I lie on the closet floor amidst winter shoes; galoshes, dust bunnies and my paranoia, listening to the floor mop hissing steam where I propped it up in the kitchen while I answered the door.
+I lie on the closet floor for a while amidst the winter shoes, galoshes, dust bunnies and my paranoia, listening to the floor mop hissing steam where I propped it up in the kitchen.
 The directions said if you leave the mop in one spot too long it will discolor the floor.
 Oh well.

-When the coast seems clear I stand up, hanging coats framing my face.
-I carefully peek out the side window beside the door.
-Marlene and April are standing on the porch of the house across the street talking animatedly to its owner, Mrs. Newman.
-I hope their doctrine has a little more flexibility over at the odd numbered houses.
+I finally get up, hanging coats framing my face as I carefully peek out the side window beside the door.
+Marlene and April are standing on the porch of the house across the street talking animatedly to Mrs. Newman.
+I hope their doctrine has a little more flexibility over at the odd numbered houses. ~